acquitelol/elle/README.md

     string *exprs; // An array of every argument's expression passed to the function as a string string *types; // An array of the type of every argument supplied to the function i32 arity; // The number of arguments supplied to the function.
-This does NOT include the metadata parameter.
+This does NOT include the metadata parameter. string caller; // The caller of the function as a string }
-}
 ```